Opportunistic Salpingectomy: Changing the Game in Ovarian Cancer Prevention

 Opportunistic salpingectomy isn’t for everyone, but it could benefit many.
 Here’s who might want to consider it:

-• Women undergoing pelvic surgery: If you’re already scheduled for a hysterectomy, tubal ligation, or other pelvic surgery, this could be your opportunity.
+- Women undergoing various surgeries: If you’re already scheduled for gynecologic procedures like hysterectomy, cesarean section, or tubal ligation, this could be your opportunity.
+Some general surgeons may even offer this during procedures like gallbladder removal (cholecystectomy).

 However, it might not be suitable for:

-• High-risk individuals: If you have specific genetic mutations (like BRCA), you might need more extensive risk-reducing surgery.
+- High-risk individuals: If you have specific genetic mutations (like BRCA), you might need more extensive risk-reducing surgery.
+(Read more about BRCA testing for ovarian cancer.)

 Always discuss your options with your healthcare provider.
 They can help you weigh the pros and cons based on your individual circumstances.